supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 image_infos = api.image.upload_multispectral(dataset.id, image_name, rgb_images=images)
 ```

-As you can see, in this case we don't extract any channels since we need to upload only images, not channels.
+As you can see, in this case, we don't extract any channels since we need to upload only images, not channels.
 So, we pass the list of image paths to the `rgb_images` parameter.

-### Upload RGB image, its channels and depth image
+### Upload RGB image, its channels, and depth image

 **Input:** 1 RGB image and 1 depth image in PNG format.\
 **Output:** 5 images in a group with the name `demo5.png` in Supervisely.\